vzayakov/satelliteprogram/README.md

 How to Use:

-Clone the repository or just download the collisionSat.py file to your computer Run the program in the Shell or Terminal
+Clone the repository or just download the collisionSat.py file to your computer.
+Run the program in the Shell or Terminal.
 Pick the NORAD IDs of the two satellites you want to investigate.
 Input them when the program asks you to do so.
 Wait.
 It will take the program a couple of minutes to complete its calculations.
 Observe its outputs.
 There will be a date and distance of the closest pass in the Shell/Terminal, and also a graph of the two minute window around the closest pass.